riccocoa/Exploring-PH-MH-Podcasts/README.md

+### Exploring Philippine Mental Health Podcasts: The Efficacy of Latent Dirichlet Allocation (LDA) and BERTopic for Topic Modeling in Optimizing English-Filipino ASR-Derived Speech Content Analysis

 This repository contains the resources and source code for our thesis titled "Exploring Philippine Mental Health Podcasts: The Efficacy of Latent Dirichlet Allocation (LDA) and BERTopic for Topic Modeling in Optimizing English-Filipino ASR-Derived Speech Content Analysis.

 **Contents**